 A bike like the Exploro performs so well on such a wide range of terrains.
 It can feel daunting to figure out how to best spec a gravel bike for on-road and off-road performance.

-To a great extent, that’s my job when I create the complete bike specifications, and that’s why I always put a small synopsis at the top of the specification listings so you know what the bike is spec’d for.
+To a great extent, that’s my job when I create the complete bike specifications, and that’s why I always put a small synopsis at the top of the specification listings for all our bike models so you know what the bike is spec’d for.
 Some may be more race-oriented, some more for the toughest terrain, etc. But you can also do some further tweaking yourself, based on your riding style and locations.

 How do you ride?

 How you ride determines which approach is best:

 - If you often mix on- and off-road within the same ride, you need one setup that can do it all, which I write about here.

 - If you’re more the type of rider who rides off-road one day and on-road another, setting up two wheelsets as described in this post would be a great solution.

 Wheelset 1: Road tires

 This one may seem easy, for your road setup you get road tires.
 I often see people spec 28mm or even 25mm tires on their “road wheels”.
 Seems logical, but I would argue that most paved roads are not that smooth and comfortable.
 They’re can be worse than gravel roads.
 So now that you have all that clearance on your gravel bike, why not use it to give yourself some more paved comfort?
 Going to a 32mm or 35mm road tire, you will actually DECREASE your rolling resistance.